I made Azul, because we deserve better than Rojo

 What I fixed

-• Studio is the source of truth: Azul is very clear about the fact that Studio is the source of truth, and your filesystem is just a reflection of that.
+- Studio is the source of truth: Azul is very clear about the fact that Studio is the source of truth, and your filesystem is just a reflection of that.
 You can edit your game in Studio, and have those changes reflected in your files.
 You can also edit your files, and have those changes reflected in Studio.
-It just works.

-• No more project files: It's just one command to start Azul, and it just works.
-No more writing JSON files, no more managing meta files, no more worrying about the structure of your project, it just works.
+- No more project files: It's just one command to start Azul, and it just works.
+No more writing JSON files, no more managing meta files, no more worrying about the structure of your project.

-• Support for existing projects: Just point Azul to your existing project folder, and it will sync all the files in that folder to Studio.
-No more "importing" your project, no more "partially managed" folders, it just works.
+- Support for existing projects: Just point Azul to your existing project folder, and it will sync all the files in that folder to Studio.
+No more "importing" your project, no more "partially managed" folders.

-• No more "poisoned" folders: You can have any type of object in your folders, because state isn't managed in your filesystem.
+- No more "poisoned" folders: You can have any type of object in your folders, because state isn't managed in your filesystem.
 Have Scripts inside tools, inside models, inside anything!
-It just works.

 What I took from Rojo

-• Backwards compatibility: Azul maintains compatibility with existing Rojo projects, so it just works with your favorite Rojo projects.
+- Backwards compatibility: Azul has a compatibility layer for existing Rojo projects, so it can import your favorite Rojo projects and libraries just fine.

-• Reproductible builds: Azul lets you generate reproducible builds of your game in a few commands, just like Rojo.
-It just works!
+- Reproductible builds: Azul lets you generate reproducible builds of your game in a few commands, just like Rojo.

 Closing thoughts